ofiwg/libfabric/man/fi_msg.3.md

 : Applies to fi_sendmsg.
 Indicates that a completion should not be generated until the operation has completed on the remote side.

+*FI_FENCE*
+: Applies to transmits.
+Indicates that the requested operation, also known as the fenced operation, be deferred until all previous operations targeting the same target endpoint have completed.

 # RETURN VALUE

 Returns 0 on success.
 On error, a negative value corresponding to fabric